Bullying and harassment in the workplace is unacceptable

 Request that the behaviour stop

-If you can, firmly and politely tell the person that their behaviour is unreasonable and ask them to stop.
-They may not realise their behaviour is unreasonable or the effect their behaviour is having on you, so they need to be given the opportunity to change.
+If you can, firmly and politely let the person know that their behaviour is unreasonable and ask them to stop.
+They may not realise their behaviour is unreasonable or the effect it is having on you, so they need to be given the opportunity to change.
 You could ask your supervisor, health and safety representative or union representative to be with you when you approach the person.

 Sometimes it can be hard to see a situation clearly.
 A health and safety officer, human resources officer or union representative can provide helpful advice on your unique situation.